techidaily/site-facebook/source/_posts/facebook-quizzes-a-disguised-threat-to-security.md

  If you answer one of these quizzes as a Facebook post or comment, you give anyone on the internet access to your security question answers alongside your name.
 Hackers and scammers can use that information to break into your online, bank, and credit card accounts.
 This data could even be used to open accounts in your name and commit fraud or identity theft.

- These quizzes are[a form of phishing](https://www.makeuseof.com/biggest-security-threat-2023-phishing/) , a malicious hacking strategy that tricks you into giving away private information.
+ These quizzes are [a form of phishing](https://www.makeuseof.com/biggest-security-threat-2023-phishing/) , a malicious hacking strategy that tricks you into giving away private information.
 You might know about phishing from spam emails you get once in a while, but it can appear on social media, too.

 ## What to Do if You’ve Taken Facebook Quizzes